Kenneth Cartwright Patty

-Kenneth Cartwright Patty (December 2, 1891 – March 27, 1967) was a Virginia lawyer who served as the 27th Attorney General of Virginia.
+Kenneth Cartwright Patty (December 2, 1891 – March 27, 1967) was an American lawyer who served as the 27th Attorney General of Virginia.
 Patty was an assistant attorney general before Governor Thomas Stanley appointed him after the resignation of his boss, J. Lindsay Almond.

 Early life and education

 Kenneth Cartwright Patty was born in Parrottsville, Tennessee, to Minnie (née Bushong) and William Monroe Petty.
 His father worked at Harned's Chapel.
 He had at least three sisters and two other brothers, including Graydon Patty who became a minister.
 At an early age, he moved to Tazewell County, Virginia.
 He attended a year and a half at Washington and Lee Law School before serving in World War I. He didn't finish college, but passed the bar.

 Career

 Patty took up private practice as a lawyer and served as a mayor of Bluefield, Virginia.

 In 1937, Patty joined the attorney general's office.
-He worked there as assistant attorney general and chief assistant to several attorney generals until his death, except for leaving for private practice for three years in 1951.
+He worked there as assistant attorney general and chief assistant to several attorneys general until his death, except for leaving for private practice for three years in 1951.
 For four months, from August 28, 1957, to January 11, 1958, Patty served as Attorney General of Virginia.
 He succeed J. Lindsay Almond, member of the Democratic political organization led by Senator Harry F. Byrd, who stepped down to run for Governor during the Massive Resistance crisis in Virginia.
 Patty's tenure at the position ended after the election of Albertis Harrison.
 Patty had an office at the state library building in Richmond.